 While the sedatives wear off after the procedure, the office staff will monitor your recovery.
 You may experience some minor cramping or bloating due to air introduced into your colon during the examination, but it should pass quickly.
 Before you are released, Dr. Khodadadian will explain what, if anything, he found, although he won’t yet know the results of any biopsies.

 Again, if you’ve been given sedatives for your colonoscopy, you must have someone drive you home and stay with you before you can be released.
 Even if you feel alert, your judgment and reflexes may be impaired for the next 12-24 hours.
 You can eat after the procedure.

 Colonoscopy and polypectomy are generally safe procedures when performed by trained and experienced gastroenterologists like Dr. Khodadadian.
 Complications are rare, but the most severe is a perforation of your colon lining.
 This may require surgery to repair.

 Other complications include minor bleeding from the site of a biopsy or polypectomy.
 The bleeding often stops by itself, but the doctor can control it through the colonoscope during the procedure.
-You may have a reaction to the sedative, but it’s rare.
-Finally, if you have a heart or lung disease, it may cause complications.

 Symptoms from complications include severe abdominal pain, fever, chills or rectal bleeding (although minor bleeding may last for several days after the procedure without being dangerous).
 While these complications are uncommon, you should contact Dr. Khodadadian immediately if you notice them.